 On the dawn of the coming day, the crusader army found that they were surrounded by the enemy.
 Saladin’s men lit dry scrub and the smoke went into the crusader camp blinding them.
 Around noon heavy bombardment with the arrows began—wave after wave of arrows descended into the crusader camp killing scores of soldiers and horses.
 Big gaps opened in the crusader army, and their formation was broken.
 Saladin’s army took advantage of the chaos in the crusader camp to lure several crusaders to their death.
 They would open gaps in their own formation.
 When the crusaders saw the gap in the enemy's side, they would rush into it hoping to escape from the kill zone, but they were encircled and slaughtered.

-Lusignan made his last stand at the area in Hattin, where there was the geographical feature of a pair of hills.
-The two hills created the impression of horns rising from the ground.
-But Lusignan's position was overrun by Saladin’s men.
-Thousands of crusaders were killed, the rest were taken captive.
+Lusignan made his last stand at Hattin, where there was the geographical feature of two hills which created the impression of horns rising from the ground.
+He could not defend his position and was overrun by Saladin’s men.
+Thousands of crusaders were killed, a few were taken captive.
 Lusignan was captured along with the Grand Master of the Templars, and Reynald of Châtillon.
 Saladin killed the last two with his own hands.
 His victory over the crusader army was decisive.
 On the Horns of Hattin, he constructed a triumphal arch, the ruins of which exist till this day.

 On 2 October 1187, Saladin’s soldiers captured Jerusalem after a small siege.
 Those inside the city decided to accept the peace terms that he was offering, and most of them were allowed to leave the city after the payment of a small ransom.
 Having fulfilled his pledge of conquering Jerusalem, Saladin took the title of Sultan of Egypt and Syria.